LEAD POISONING LAWYER

 Adults can be exposed to lead in the workplace, at home or anywhere they deal with lead-based products, such as home paint, jewelry, or batteries.

 Additionally, as we have seen in Flint, Michigan, lead can also enter drinking water due to corrosion of lead pipes and other materials in the water distribution system, especially if it is old and has not been properly maintained.
 According to Scientific American, Flint is not even the most dangerous place in America in terms of lead exposure, either from paint, plumbing, or industrial waste.
 Thousands of places in the country are affected.

-If you or a loved one has been exposed to lead paint of lead contaminated products, it is important to seek immediate medical attention to determine if the levels of lead in your blood stream are normal.
+If you or a loved one has been exposed to lead as a result of a dangerous product, lead paint in your residence or workplace, or industrial waste, it is important to seek immediate medical attention to determine if the levels of lead in your blood stream are normal.

 If you are suffering health problems due to elevated levels of lead in your blood, and this was caused by a negligent manufacturer, landlord, or a dangerous product, you may be entitled to compensation.
 Call today for a free consultation with an experienced attorney about your situation: 888.845.9696.